(Updated: June 2020)

 When focusing on facilitating convenience, context and control online, Apple has become a conglomerate for its users within its own pseudo-universe.
 The same goes for its checkout flow.
 With Apple’s users long-used to making payments through Apple’s iTunes and app store – albeit not through Apple Pay – the provider had established some sense of credibility through its system.

-However, with Google’s supporting platform Android, supporting a multitude of brands across the globe, Apple only makes up 33.5% of smartphone users – a 15% market share across 41 countries.
+However, with Google’s supporting platform Android supporting a multitude of brands across the globe, Apple only makes up 33.5% of smartphone users – a 15% market share across more than 41 countries.

-With 383 million Apple users across the world, 43% have enabled Apple Pay – up 20% from December 2017.
+Of the 383 million + Apple users across the world, 43% have enabled Apple Pay – up 20% from December 2017.
 However, only 27% have currently used it since its founding in 2014, (8% weekly) with 23% of users unsure on how to do so.

-With 90% of users estimated to have made a mobile payment by 2020, Apple Pay’s cash flow is set to increase with emerging generations growing up with smart technology.
+With 90% of users estimated to have made a mobile payment by the end of 2020, Apple Pay’s cash flow is set to increase with emerging generations growing up with smart technology.

 CocoWeb felt that “as a small e-commerce business they feel the brand of Apple Pay will surely help their credibility as customers checkout”.